-Sione Uvea Uipi lived life knowing that things were bigger
+Sione Uvea Uipi lived life knowing that things were bigger than himself.

 He was born and raised in Fakakai Ha’apai, an island in the Kingdom of Tonga — one of the last standing monarchies in Polynesia.
 The eldest son of 10 siblings, his status in the family structure naturally put him in a position of responsibility and he learned about leadership at an early age.